pabtomas/dotfiles/navy/doc/09_datasource.md

       as:
         id: registercontainersjson
     ```
-    The result of the `/containers/json` Request will be store into the `registercontainersjson` variable into your GO templates.
+    The result of the `/containers/json` Request will be store into the `registercontainersjson` variable into your Golang templates.
 It will be visible into all your Requests & Commands.

 ### `Datasource.id`

 - **type**: string
 - **required**: true
-- **description**: An **alphanumeric** string allowing you to access your Datasource in a more readable way in your Go templates.
+- **description**: An **alphanumeric** string allowing you to access your Datasource in a more readable way in your Golang templates.

 ### `Datasource.source`